You have turned-in this assignment. You can review the lesson and see your previous answers.

 Here are the answers.

-One, Russia, the largest country in Europe, all the way to 44, the Vatican City, which is a tiny little part of the city of Rome, which is the smallest country in Europe.
+She's a tiny little part of the city of Rome, which is the smallest country in Europe.

 How many of those did you manage to find?
-I hope you enjoyed locating those and great geography work, everybody.

 Well done.

-Let's summarise our learning today.
+Let's summarize our learning today.

 We've been using maps to locate the countries of Europe.

-So what have we learned?
 We've learned that Europe is a continent.

-Its location is in the northern hemisphere.
+It's location is in the Northern Hemisphere.

-Europe is the smallest continent.
+Europe is the second smallest continent.

 It has 44 countries.